sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 ./do-all-mariadb
 ```

-We make use of the following variable to store the results (lists containg the live patchable commits):
+We make use of the following variable to store the live patchable commits in a list:

 ```
-export RESULT_DIR="~/dbms-live-patching/results/reproduction/"
+export RESULT_DIR="~/dbms-live-patching/commits/reproduction/"
 ```

 ---